mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 205 - Code in Destructors/readme.md

 # Exceptions 🛑

-In very critical low-level code we cannot afford a garbage collector.
+In very critical low-level code we can't afford a garbage collector.

 Exceptions are very few.